qiskit-community/qiskit-experiments/docs/tutorials/Calibrating a single-qubit gates on a pulse backend_.rst

     cals.save(file_type="csv", overwrite=True, file_prefix="PulseBackend")

 After saving the values of the parameters you may restart your kernel.
 If you do so, you will only need to run the following cell to recover the state of your calibrations.
+Since the schedules are currently not stored we need to call our ``setup_cals`` function or use a library to populate an instance of Calibrations with the template schedules.
+By contrast, the value of the parameters will be recovered from the file.

 .. jupyter-execute::